Outfielder Joe Benson flashed a wide grin as he talked about his chances of making the Twins in 2013.

 Apparently healthy, Benson, 24, is eager to regain his status as one of the Twins' better prospects.
 He is a center field candidate along with Aaron Hicks and Darin Mastroianni and probably has the most to prove.
 He's built like a running back, has good speed and can hit the ball a long way but needs to make more contact.

 "We're gonna clean the slate," Twins General Manager Terry Ryan said.
 "He's 100 percent.
 He's a talented kid.
-I think he's maturing and starting to figure out that opportunities are here and he should take advantage."It's going to be a crowded camp
+I think he's maturing and starting to figure out that opportunities are here and he should take advantage."

 The Twins are bringing 66 players to camp this year.
 Can a team ever bring too many players?